Niji (AAA song)

 "Niji" (虹, Rainbow) is a song by Japanese pop group AAA.
 It is their 34th single.
 The single was released in Japan on October 31, 2012, under Avex Trax in three editions: a CD-only edition, a CD and DVD edition, and a Mu-Mo edition.
 "Niji" debuted at number three on the weekly Oricon singles chart, selling over 40,000 copies in its first week.

 A self-cover performed by the writers of the song, Greeeen, would later appear in their 2014 album Imakara Oyayubiga Kieru Tejinashimaasu.

 Composition

 "Niji" was written and composed by Greeeen, and arranged by Takehito Shimizu and ats.
 "Good Day" was written by Leonn and composed by Kazuhito Kikuchi.

 Release and promotion

 "Niji" was first performed on September 22, 2012, at the Yokohama Arena during the AAA 2012 Tour - 777: Triple Seven concert.

 "Niji" was released on October 31, 2012, in three editions: a CD-only edition, which includes the Shohei Matsumoto EDM and Remo-con remixes; a CD and DVD edition, which includes the music video for the song and the music video making; and a Mu-Mo edition, which includes the Think About AAA 7th Anniversary clips from season 22.
-"Niji" was used as the promotional song for the mobile phone game Professional Baseball Dream Nine, and "Good Day" was used in the winter television advertisements for hypermarket Ito-Yokado.
+"Niji" was used as the promotional song for the mobile phone game Professional Baseball Dream Nine, and "Good Day" was used in the winter television advertisements for the hypermarket Ito-Yokado.